-Project Justification How well does the proposal address current, significant needs, problems, or challenges in the field? • How well does it differ from, complement, build on, or adapt existing models, standards, theories, scholarship, or practice? • How well does the proposal align with the selected LB21 program goal and objective?
-Project Work Plan • What elements are in place and what elements are missing for successful execution of the proposed project? • What recommendations do you have for improving the proposal?
-Diversity Plan (Optional) • To what degree does the proposal demonstrate a commitment to diversity, equity, and inclusion practices and contribute to the recruitment, development, and/or retention of a diverse workforce of library and archives professionals?
+- How well does the proposal address current, significant needs, problems, or challenges in the field? - How well does it differ from, complement, build on, or adapt existing models, standards, theories, scholarship, or practice? - How well does the proposal align with the NLG-L program goal and objective?

+- What elements are in place and what elements are missing for successful execution of the proposed project? - What recommendations do you have for improving the proposal?

+To what degree does the proposal demonstrate a commitment to diversity, equity, and inclusion practices?